Temperate climate: Zones and climates

 The north temperate zone extends from the Tropic of Cancer (approximately 23.5° north latitude) to the Arctic Circle (approximately 66.5° north latitude).
 The south temperate zone extends from the Tropic of Capricorn (approximately 23.5° south latitude) to the Antarctic Circle (at approximately 66.5° south latitude).

 In some climate classifications, the temperate zone may be divided into several smaller climate zones, based on monthly temperatures, the coldest month, and rainfall.
 These can include the subtropical zone (humid subtropical and Mediterranean climate), and the cool temperate zone (oceanic and continental climates).

 Subtropical zone

-These climates are typically found in the more equatorial regions of the temperate zone, between 23.5° and 35° north or south.
-They are influenced more by the tropics than by other temperate climate types, usually experiencing warmer temperatures throughout the year, with longer, hotter summers and shorter, milder winters.
+These climates are typically found in the more equatorial regions of the temperate zone, between 23.5° and 35° north or south not east or west.
+They are influenced more by the tropics than by other temperate climate types, usually experiencing warmer temperatures throughout the year, with longer and hotter summers and shorter, milder winters.
 Freezing precipitation is uncommon in this part of the temperate zone.